cristianism0/C_Course/README.md

 # Course - C language

 This repository is made for study C language.

  There is a [basic structure](#structure) where you can see how it's divided by.
 The exercises and theory is based on the [Materials](#materials) section.

+The course have the files writen in _bullet journal_ way:

+_ex_: `0.about.md, 1.grammar.md, ...`

+This indicates the **order of reading**.

 ## Materials